Post-Extraction Care

 • If antibiotics were prescribed, continue to take them for the indicated length of time, even if all symptoms and signs of infection are gone.

-• Begin to rinse your mouth very gently with warm saltwater.
+• Begin to rinse your mouth very gently with warm salt water.
 Use about one teaspoon of salt per glass of warm water.
-Rinse two or three times a day for a week following the extraction.
+Rinse after each meal and before bedtime for the week following the extraction.

 Hours